 In October of 2002, Project SHARE moved to 5 North Orange Street #4, Carlisle.
 This space, provided by Dickinson College rent free and renovated by SHARE, offers 23,000 sq. ft. for food storage and distribution, a walk-in freezer and cooler, loading docks, and a training kitchen.

-Our mission statement:In response to God’s call to love one another, and bolstered by the spirit of generosity in volunteers, staff, recipients, gleaning partners and donors, Project SHARE food pantry programs and partnerships meet the evolving needs of people on their journey to freedom from want.
+Our mission statement:In response to God’s call to love one another, and bolstered by the spirit of generosity in volunteers, staff, clients, gleaning partners and donors, Project SHARE food pantry programs and partnerships meet the evolving needs of people on their journey to freedom from want.

 The official registration and financial information of Project SHARE may be obtained from the Pennsylvania Department of State by calling toll free, within Pennsylvania, 1 (800) 732-0999.
 Registration does not imply endorsement.